Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Symbolic Propagation for Abstract Interpretation based DNN Verification

-Non-relational (e.g., intervals) or weakly-relational abstract domains (e.g., zones, octagons, zonotopes, etc.) \cite{Min17} can not precisely encode the linear transformations (in the form of $y:=\Sigma_{i=1}^k w_i x_i+b$) in a DNN.
-Moreover, it is often the case for weakly-relational abstract domains that the composition of the optimal abstract transformers of individual statements in a sequence does not result in the optimal abstract transformer for the whole sequence, which has been shown in Example~3 when using only the interval abstract domain.
+Non-relational (e.g., intervals) and weakly-relational abstract domains (e.g., zones, octagons, zonotopes, etc.)\cite{Min17} may lose precision on the application of the transformations from DNNs.
+The transformations include affine transformations, ReLU, and max pooling operations.
+Moreover, it is often the case for weakly-relational abstract domains that the composition of the optimal abstract transformers of individual statements in a sequence does not result in the optimal abstract transformer for the whole sequence, which has been shown in Example~3 when using only the Box abstract domain.
 A choice to precisely handle general linear transformations is to use the Polyhedra abstract domain which uses a conjunction of linear constraints as domain representation.
 However, the Polyhedra domain has the worst-case exponential space and time complexity when handling the ReLU operation (via the join operation in the abstract domain).
 As a consequence, DNN verification with the Polyhedra domain is impractical for large scale DNNs, which has been also confirmed in \cite{AI2}.

 In this paper, we leverage symbolic propagation technique to enhance the precision for abstract interpretation based DNN verification.
-The insight behind is that linear transformations account for a large portion of the transformations in a DNN.
-Furthermore, when verifying properties such as robustness, the activation of a neuron can often be deterministic for inputs around an input with small perturbation.
+The insight behind is that affine transformations account for a large portion of the transformations in a DNN.
+Furthermore, when we verify properties such as robustness, the activation of a neuron can often be deterministic for inputs around an input with small perturbation.
 Hence, there should be a large number of linear equality relations that can be derived from the composition of a sequence of linear transformations via symbolic propagation.
 And we can use such linear equality relations to improve the precision of the results given by abstract domains.
 In Section 6, our experimental results confirm that, when the perturbation tolerance $\delta$ is small, there is a significant proportion of neurons whose ReLU activations are consistent.